RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 * They will purchase doors or clear debris within a small radius range.

-* They will buy wall-guns on a determined radius.
+* They will buy wall-guns or pap their weapons on a determined radius.

-* They will buy perks and upgrade their weapons without needing to be close to the machines.
+* They will buy perks within a large radius.
-  (Note: These two features are currently a work in progress and will be improved.)

 * They smartly use the Mystery Box, following a weapon tier list to prioritize which guns they take.